MicrosoftDocs/azure-docs/articles/automation/automation-scheduling-a-runbook.md

 # Scheduling a runbook in Azure Automation

 To schedule a runbook in Azure Automation to start at a specified time, you link it to one or more schedules.
-A schedule can be configured to either run one time or a reoccurring weekly or monthly frequency, specific days of the week or days of the month, or a particular day of the month.
+A schedule can be configured to either run once or on a reoccurring hourly or daily schedule for classic runbooks, and for runbooks in the Azure porrtal, additionally you can schedule them for weekly, monthly, specific days of the week or days of the month, or a particular day of the month.
 A runbook can be linked to multiple schedules, and a schedule can have multiple runbooks linked to it.

 ## Creating a schedule